CionaLab/phnn/README.md

-# A single oscillating proto-hypothalamic neuron imparts noise to rhythmic taxis behavior in the primitive chordate Ciona
+# Code for "A single oscillating proto-hypothalamic neuron imparts noise to rhythmic taxis behavior in the primitive chordate Ciona"

 [![DOI](https://zenodo.org/badge/625013024.svg)](https://zenodo.org/badge/latestdoi/625013024)

-This repository hosts the codes for the paper *An oscillating proto-hypothalamic neuron imparts noise to rhythmic taxis behavior in the primitive chordate Ciona*.
+This repository hosts the codes for the paper *A single oscillating proto-hypothalamic neuron imparts noise to rhythmic taxis behavior in the primitive chordate Ciona*.

 ## Software

-R analysis is performed on R 4.2.3 with the following packages:
+R analysis is performed on R 4.3.0 with the following packages:

 * [tidyverse
 2.0.0](https://cran.r-project.org/web/packages/tidyverse/index.html)